Trump’s May 1 deadline: Can he continue war on Iran after that?

 - list 4 of 4US Treasury Secretary Bessent says Gulf, Asian allies request swap lines

-As of now, Trump has until May 1 to obtain congressional approval under the US’s War Powers Resolution (also sometimes referred to as the War Powers Act), which states that he must limit deployments in any ongoing conflict after 60 days unless he is granted specific authorisation to continue.
+Trump has until May 1 to obtain congressional approval under the War Powers Resolution (sometimes referred to as the War Powers Act).
+It states that he must limit deployments in any ongoing conflict after 60 days – unless he is granted specific authorisation to continue.

-To grant this, both the House of Representatives and the Senate must pass a joint resolution in favour – with a simple majority in each – within that 60-day limit.
-This has not happened so far.
+To grant this, both the House of Representatives and the Senate must pass a joint resolution – with a simple majority in each – within that 60-day limit.
+That’s not happened so far.

-However, the act has previously been bypassed by former presidents, who used other sources of authority as a basis for conducting military operations.
+However, the act has previously been bypassed by Trump’s predecessors, who used other sources of authority as a basis for conducting military operations.

 What is the War Powers Act?